 Setting realistic goals as a stay at home wife is something a lot of people struggle with.
 It’s easy to think you can get more done then is really possible.
 As well as not leaving room for things to get a little off track.

 Because you know what?
 They do sometimes.
-But that is the beautiful thing to being a stay at home wife.
-You have the owner to reschedule what needs to be done.
+But that is the beautiful thing about being a stay-at-home wife.
+You have the choice to reschedule what needs to be done.
 You are not subject to someone else timeline.

 With that said there are so many methods of setting goals, managing time, and getting things done it can feel overwhelming to figure out what works.